 The brief was submitted at the request of the Texas Supreme Court.

 As previously reported by The Dallas Express, three Dallas City Council Members — Omar Narvaez (District 6), Adam Bazaldua (District 7), and Gay Donnell Willis (District 13) — submitted proposed amendments to the Dallas City Charter, seemingly in a bid to negate three citizen-led amendments they disagreed with.
 A majority of council members voted to approve the proposed amendments and put them on the ballot.
+Dallas voters will have a chance to weigh in on the amendments in the upcoming November election.

 The addition of the proposed amendments submitted by Narvaez, Bazaldua, and Willis prompted a number of lawsuits filed by the nonprofit Dallas HERO and a paralegal named Cathy Cortina Arvizo.
 The litigants claimed that the council members' amendments were meant to "mislead and cause confusion among voters, diminish the ability of voters to discern and distinguish the city's propositions from other propositions on the ballot, and nullify the will of voters," according to one of the lawsuits.